DevAdedoyin/weatherapp/README.md

   8. Your pull request will be tested and merged.

 ## License
-See the LICENSE.md file for license rights and limitations (MIT).
+See the <a href="https://github.com/DevAdedoyin/weatherapp/blob/master/LICENSE.MD">LICENSE.md</a> file for license rights and limitations (MIT).